With Treatment

 Washington has a number of treatment options when it comes to dual diagnosis.
 Below is a list of 20 dual diagnosis treatment centers located throughout Washington that may help with both mental health issues and substance abuse, including alcohol addiction, drug addiction and more.

-Comprehensive Life Resources Adult Services is a dual diagnosis treatment center in Tacoma, WA that offers treatment for substance abuse and mental health disorders that include personality disorders as well as avoidant personality disorder.
+Comprehensive Life Resources Adult Services is a dual diagnosis treatment center in Tacoma, WA that offers treatment services for drug and alcohol addiction and mental health disorders that include dependent personality disorder as well as bulimia.

 Address: 1305 Tacoma Avenue South, Suite 305, Tacoma, WA 98402 in Pierce County